Installing vmblu

-- the VS Code extension, used to inspect and edit vmblu models;
+- the VS Code extension to inspect and edit vmblu models;

-- the npm packages, used to initialize projects, generate applications, and run generated apps;
+- the npm packages to create, generate and run vmblu applications;

 Requirements